Kubide/k-mongoose-json-select/README.md

 # mongoose-json-select

-A mongoose plugin to limit JSON properties and set the selected fields to null.
+A mongoose plugin to limit JSON properties and set the unselected fields to null.

 ```js
 var jsonSelect = require('k-mongoose-json-select');